mtjon/introduction-to-dsh/intro.md

 # Security nightmare

 - You share the platform with others <!-- .element: class="fragment"-->
-- You can use whatever they want <!-- .element: class="fragment"-->
+- You (and others) can use whatever they want <!-- .element: class="fragment"-->
-- Streams have access control lists <!-- .element: class="fragment"-->
-- Tenants are separated <!-- .element: class="fragment"-->

 <!--v-->
 <!-- .slide: data-transition="fade" -->
 ## Base DSH
 ![DC/OS](images/dsh/dsh-tenants.svg)<!-- .element: class="stretch" style="background:none; border:none; box-shadow:none;" width="100%" -->
 Note: in your tenant, you run docker containers.
-Correct use of docker is _forced_.
-Docker is already quite secure, but the DSH ensures you can't hack your way out of your container (you can't be root)
+Docker containers are meant to isolate processes from the host's environment they run on.
+This is extremely important when sharing underlying hosts with other processes, possibly owned by other tenants.
+Therefore, we regulate the use of Docker; your process cannot be root, and must run with a specific UID.

 <!--v-->
 <!-- .slide: data-transition="fade" -->